josefedwardsmith/SQL/README.md

 Overview

-This project demonstrates my ability to work with relational databases using SQL to answer business questions.
-As part of a coursework brief, I was provided with a larger dataset and asked to write a range of SQL queries to extract meaningful insights.
-The focus of the project was on joining tables, selecting relevant fields, and structuring queries to return clear, usable results.
+This project demonstrates my ability to work with relational databases using SQL to answer business-focused questions.
+As part of a coursework brief, I was provided with a larger dataset and asked to write a range of SQL queries to extract meaningful information.
+The focus of the analysis was on joining tables, selecting relevant fields, and ordering results to produce clear and usable outputs.

 Dataset

-The dataset consists of a relational database containing multiple linked tables.
-In the example demonstrated, the database includes:
+The project uses a relational database structure containing multiple linked tables.
+In the example shown, the database includes:

-Customers table – containing customer details such as first name and last name
+Customers table – storing customer details such as first name and last name

-Orders table – containing transactional data such as order ID and items purchased
+Orders table – storing transactional information such as order ID and items purchased

-The dataset was provided as part of coursework and designed to reflect a realistic business database structure.
+The dataset was provided as part of coursework and designed to reflect a realistic business database scenario.

 Analysis Approach

-To answer the required business questions, I wrote SQL queries that combined data across tables using appropriate join logic.
-In this example, I used an INNER JOIN to link customer records with their corresponding orders through a shared customer_id.
-This enabled customer information to be merged with transactional data in a single result set.
+To complete the brief, I wrote SQL queries that combined data across tables using appropriate join logic.
+In this example, an INNER JOIN was used to link customer records with their corresponding orders through a shared customer_id.
+This approach allowed customer information and order details to be returned in a single, structured result set.

-The queries were structured to:
+The queries were designed to:

-Accurately join tables using primary and foreign keys
+Join tables accurately using primary and foreign keys

 Select only relevant fields required for analysis

-Order results for clarity and interpretability
+Order results to improve clarity and interpretability

 Example Output

-The resulting query output combines customer names with order details, demonstrating how relational data can be queried and structured to support analysis and reporting.
+The resulting output combines customer names with order details, demonstrating how SQL can be used to query relational databases effectively for analysis and reporting purposes.

 Skills Demonstrated